-LED Grow Lights Update
+Beginners Guide to Investing in LED Grow Lights

-Why Should You Invest in LED?
+Why Invest in LED?

-Good quality LED lights have a higher upfront investment but they do offer many benefits that make the expense worthwhile in the long run.
+Good quality LED lights have a higher upfront investment but they offer many benefits that make the expense worthwhile in the long run.
 Here are some of the most important benefits of these lights.

 - Lifespan – Traditional grow lights provide up to 20,000 hours of use before they have to be replaced by new bulbs.
 However, their peak performance is usually for the first 3,000 to 6,000 hours, then they are discarded because plant growth is slower with older lights.
-LED lights, on the other hand, provide 50,000 hours of use, which is more than five times the lifespan of traditional lights.
+LED lights, on the other hand, provide 50,000 hours of effective use, which is more than five times the lifespan of traditional lights.
 You won’t have to replace your LED lights as often as traditional lamps.